Contrastive Diffusion Alignment: Learning Structured Latents for Controllable Generation: Method

+The complete ConDA pipeline, including diffusion model training (or use of a pretrained model), diffusion inversion, contrastive embedding, trajectory traversal, kNN lifting, and diffusion sampling is summarized in Algorithm~1 (\emph{Training}) and Algorithm~2 (\emph{Generation}) in Appendix~\ref{conda-algorithm}.

-\textbf{Structured Embedding of Diffusion Latents.} Although, the cLDM operates in compressed observation space, their DDIM-inverted latent space $\mathcal{Z}$ is still high-dimensional tensors and lacks priors to generate spatiotemporal data.
-Absent additional inductive biases, interpolations or edits need not correspond to smooth or meaningful changes in system dynamics.
-To address this, we introduce a supervised contrastive representation-learning framework {\methodmacro} and learn a map $h_\psi$ that organizes $\mathcal{Z}$ into a low-dimensional space $\mathcal{C}$ that encodes ordered trajectories.
-Using a supervised InfoNCE objective, positives are defined as $(z_i,z_p)$ belonging to the same label or condition $y_i=y_p$, while negatives are drawn from samples with differing labels.
+\textbf{Structured Embedding of Diffusion Latents.} We introduce a supervised contrastive learning framework {\methodmacro} by learning a map $h_\psi$ that organizes high dimensional diffusion latents $\mathcal{Z}$ into a low-dimensional structured space $\mathcal{C}$ that encodes ordered trajectories.
+We train $h_\psi$ using a supervised InfoNCE objective, where positives are defined as $(z_s,z_p)$ belonging to the same label or condition $y_s = y_p$, while negatives are drawn from samples with differing labels.
 The supervised contrastive loss is given by

-where $c_i=h_\psi(z_i,y_i)$, $P(i)$ denotes the set of positives for anchor $i$ (same label), $\mathrm{sim}(c_i,c_p)=-\|c_i-c_p\|_2^2$ is the similarity measure, and $\tau$ is a temperature parameter.
+where $c_s=h_\psi(z_s,y_s)$, $P(s)$ denotes the set of positives for anchor $s$ (same label), $\mathrm{sim}(c_s,c_p)=-\|c_s-c_p\|_2^2$ is the similarity measure, and $\tau$ is a temperature parameter.
 This loss encourages embeddings with the same condition to cluster together while separating those with different conditions, enforcing that $\mathcal{C}$ encodes dynamics in a condition-aware, low-dimensional structure.

 \textbf{Trajectory Modeling and Controlled Generation.} Within the space $\mathcal{C}$ we introduce approaches that enable nonlinear dynamic modeling and controlled generation.
 The goal is to identify directions of movement in latent space that correspond to meaningful changes in observed data, either along the trajectory of a sequence or across distinct classes.
 We define a map $\mathcal{T}_\eta: \mathcal{C} \times \mathcal{Y} \times \mathcal{Y} \to \mathcal{C}$ that shifts a source embedding $(c_\text{s}, y_s)$ towards a target embedding $(c_{s'},y_{s'})$, while leaving unrelated factors invariant.
 This is obtained by solving